-2. By default, the new destination will use the standard SNMP port of 162.
+2. By default, the new destination uses the standard SNMP port of 162.
 Change this to another port by entering a different port number in the Port field.
 Click OK.

-Note: To display the SNMP Management Information Base (MIB), click the View SNMP-MIB link in the SNMP Settings Panel (as shown in Enable SNMP Logging (on page 104)).
+Note: To display the SNMP Management Information Base (MIB), click the View SNMP-MIB link in the SNMP Settings Panel (as shown in Enable SNMP Logging (on page 122)).

-Chapter 11 Maintenance
+Chapter 10 Maintenance